darianhickman/DataBrowser/README.md

 # DataBrowser
 Add features to Google Chrome any way possible to browse big data whereever  in whatever format.
-SQL, CSV, large JSON, large nested XML to start.
+Excel, SQL, CSV, large JSON, large nested XML to start.

+#Eventual platforms.
+Completely hosted in cloud.
+Installed as Desktop app probably using Electron.
+Installed as Intranet server app to share internally and keep app maintenance simple for Enterprise customers.

-Potential Features Tech stack
+#Potential Features Tech stack

-# For csv browsing PapaParse.
+ For csv browsing PapaParse.

 If features need a web server likely Caddy for simple lightweight or if we need a full featured web app server then Beego.
 Both have a lot of adoption.